A message on the topic of biological death. Main signs of clinical death

 • drugs that sharply reduce metabolism and cause suspended animation;

-• transfusion of fresh donated blood.
+• transfusion of fresh donor blood.

 Causes of clinical death